MicrosoftDocs/microsoft-cloud/docs/dev/copilot/isv/Observability-for-AI.md

 Monitoring your application's user satisfaction and business impact are as critical as performance or quality metrics.
 Because AI interacts with customers in different ways, there are new considerations for monitoring customer engagement and retention.

 Measuring the usefulness of your AI's responses can be accomplished in many different ways.
 For instance, prompt and response funnels track how long it takes for the interaction to result in a usable or helpful response.
-It's also important to consider tracking the time your user engages with the AI, the length of the conversation, and the amount of times your user accepts the provided response.
+It's also important to consider tracking the time your user engages with the AI, the length of the conversation, and the number of times your user accepts the provided response.
 In scenarios where your user can edit the response, it's essential to measure edit distance, or the extent to which they edit the response.

 ## Performance metrics